d-khan/dslabs/intro/sorting-1.md

 ## What to submit?
 - All the explanation are saved as .txt format and upload in Canvas.
-- Code related responses are saved as .cpp and upload in Canvas.
-- Create a video that explains the working of the code and your explanations.
+- Create a video that explains your solution.
 Furthermore, the video should show your face on one side of the screen (preferably the top or bottom right of the screen).

 ## How to submit it?
 - Upload your work in Canvas.
 Remember .txt file formats are for narative based responses and .cpp is for C++ code.
 Clearly define task numbers. __Do not compress files.
 Do not zip__.